 The ADBIS conference aims at providing a forum where researchers and practitioners in the fields of databases and information systems can interact, exchange ideas and disseminate their accomplishments and visions.
 Inaugurated 19 years ago, ADBIS originally included communities from Central and Eastern Europe, however, throughout its lifetime it has spread and grown to include participants from many other countries throughout the world.
 This edition is special, as it is the first time that ADBIS takes place in France.

 Out of the 31 full papers accepted among 135 submitted to ADBIS 2015, we selected only 5 papers to be invited for this special issue.
-We also got 18 papers from the open call for papers.
-After a second round of reviews we finally accepted four papers (three from ADBIS conference) and one from the open call, which represents a selective acceptance rate (17%).
-Needless to say, these 4 papers represent innovative and high-quality research.
+The special issue also received 18 papers from the open call for papers.
+After a second round of reviews we finally accepted four papers (three from ADBIS conference and one from the open call), which represents a selective acceptance rate (17%).
+These 4 papers represent innovative and high-quality research.
 The topics of these accepted papers are very timely and include: graph sequences, evolving graphs, ETL (Extract, Transform, Load), NoSQL implementations, data integration, distributed and parallel processing, clustering, privacy, k-segment problem.

-The first paper, entitled “A Scalable Dynamic Programming Scheme for the Computation of Optimal k-Segments for Ordered Data” by Giovanni Mahlknecht, Anton Dignös, and Johann Gamper deals with an interesting problem of the optimality of k-segments of an ordered dataset of size n.
-More concretely, it consists of k tuples that are obtained by merging consecutive tuples such that a given error metric is minimized.
-Several instances of this problem exist in the literature, and the problem has been widely studied in various flavors, such as piecewise-constant approximation (PCA), parsimonious temporal aggregation (PTA), and the construction of V-optimal histograms (VOH).
+The first paper, entitled “A Scalable Dynamic Programming Scheme for the Computation of Optimal k-Segments for Ordered Data” by Giovanni Mahlknecht, Anton Dignös, and Johann Gamper deals with the optimality of k-segments of an ordered dataset of size n.
+More concretely, its goal is to find k tuples that are obtained by merging consecutive tuples such that a given error metric is minimized.
+Several instances of this problem exist in the literature, such as piecewise-constant approximation (PCA), parsimonious temporal aggregation (PTA), and the construction of V-optimal histograms (VOH).
 The authors give a nice formalization of the problem of optimal k-segments and describe various optimization techniques that improve previous results on the subject.
-Specifically, this paper extends the authors' previous work by adding a general framework of the optimal k-segments problem, two run-time optimizations, and a new data structure to address the issue of memory usage.
 All the proposed techniques are well presented and are shown to be effective through

 detailed experiments.